-SEO Driven Domain Names
+5. Think of SEO Driven Blog Names

+When thinking of travel website name ideas, you may want to keep Google in Mind.
 SEO or Search Engine Optimization is a term that you’ll become very familiar with as you grow your blog.
 It basically means “make Google happy”.

 Many things that we do as bloggers is with SEO in mind.
 We structure article titles and content with SEO in mind, we add keywords and link back to our site using SEO tactics, so why not start off on a good SEO foot and choose an SEO based name.